-Chrissy Teigen Plans a Post-Lockdown Trip to Her Surgeon To Get Her Breast Implants Removed
+Chrissy Teigen Plans a Post-Lockdown Trip to Her Surgeon to Get Her Breast Implants Removed

 Well, Chrissy Teigen is having her boob job reversed.

-The TV presenter and social media influencer made the deeply personal announcement to her closest 30 million friends Tuesday, declaring in a post on her much-followed Instagram account that she is planning to have her decade-old breast implants removed because she is “over” them.
+The TV presenter, cookbook author, and social-media influencer made the deeply personal announcement to her closest 30 million friends Tuesday, declaring in a post on her much-followed Instagram account that she is planning to have her decade-old breast implants removed because she is “over” them.

-The model, businesswoman and social media star who is married to the singer John Legend, said she was looking forward to being able to “zip a dress in [her] own size” and lie on her front in “pure comfort.”
+The model, who is married to singer John Legend, said she was looking forward to being able to “zip a dress in [her] own size” and lie on her front in “pure comfort.”

 She told the magazine: “I did my boobs when I was about 20 years old.
 It was more for a swimsuit thing.
 I thought, if I’m going to be posing, laid on my back, I want them to be perky!
 But then you have babies and they fill up with milk and deflate and now I am screwed.”